adaptiman/ip-conductor/README.md

 ## Dependencies

+### Core Application Dependencies
-- `instapaper==0.5` - Instapaper API client
+- `instapaper==0.5` - Instapaper API client for bookmark management
-- `oauth2==1.9.0.post1` - OAuth authentication
+- `oauth2==1.9.0.post1` - OAuth authentication for Instapaper API
-- `httplib2==0.31.0` - HTTP client library
+- `httplib2==0.31.0` - HTTP client library for API requests
-- `python-dotenv==1.2.1` - Environment variable management
+- `python-dotenv==1.2.1` - Environment variable management for configuration
-- `spacy==3.8.3` - Natural language processing for sentence parsing
+- `spacy==3.8.11` - Natural language processing for sentence parsing
-- `en-core-web-sm` - English language model for spaCy
+- `en-core-web-sm` - English language model for spaCy (downloaded separately)
 - `setuptools==80.9.0` - Python package utilities (required for Python 3.12+)

+### Development and Code Quality Tools
+- `black==25.11.0` - Code formatter for consistent Python code style
+- `flake8==7.3.0` - Style guide enforcement (PEP 8 compliance)
+- `isort==7.0.0` - Import statement organizer and sorter
+- `mypy==1.18.2` - Static type checker for Python
+- `pylint==4.0.3` - Comprehensive code analysis and linting

+### Additional Dependencies
+The application also includes various supporting packages for spaCy, HTTP handling, and data processing.
+See `requirements.txt` for the complete list of dependencies with exact versions.

-All dependencies are listed in `requirements.txt` and will be installed automatically.
+All dependencies are listed in `requirements.txt` and will be installed automatically with `pip install -r requirements.txt`.

 ## Customization